About

 Why "coopered"?
 Coopered means "put in a wooden barrel or tub".
 I just love a spirit that has taken on the essence of the wood.
 That's the common denominator here.
 I enjoy drinking spirits that have that vanilla wood sugar and that tannin bite.
 I'll never forget when I had old Appleton Estate rum (after only having had Bacardi white).
 It was a shocking revelation what the wood can do.

 About me: I'm Josh Feldman.
 I work in IT at a Mid-town Manhattan cultural institution.
 My background includes education and marketing.
 I've been a whisky enthusiast since the late 1980s and came later to bourbon and other distillates.
 I'm not an expert.
 I'm simply an articulate drinker.
 I find when I write out my tasting notes I taste more deeply and take a deeper notice of what's going on between me and the glass.
 Drawing what you see while at the eyepiece of a telescope or microscope is much the same thing.
-So these are my tasting notes.
-Please enjoy them and feel free to comment on them.
+Over the past year or two I've become more involved in events including hosting a number of my own - so there will some writing about that too.
+Please enjoy anything up here and feel free to comment and interact.
 I appreciate the feedback.

 1. Hi Josh, how's life.
 Very nice Site.
 Congrats!
 I believe my site is the only one not yet linked to yours.
 Shall we exchange links?
 Just let me know!
 Thanks and Cheers, Jan